viodotcom/growth/levels/staff_engineer.md

 - Deconstruct larger projects into smaller doable tasks and help others do the same
 - Be flexible and put customer needs first
 - Design and implement systems and frameworks that can succeed long term
-- Be active in the technical community and positively contribute to FindHotel’s reputation
+- Be active in the technical community and positively contribute to Vio.com’s reputation

 Continue reading: [Principal Engineer](principal_engineer.md)